aidanjungo/Markdownpy/README.md

 From more example, checkout [example.py](examples/example.py)

-By the way, this README has been generate using `Markdownpy`, you can see the python script here: [readme.py](examples/readme.py)
+By the way, this README has been generated using `Markdownpy`, you can see the python script here: [readme.py](examples/readme.py)